dotnet/designs/accepted/2020/asnreader/asnreader.md

 partial class AsnReader
 {
     /// <summary>
-    ///   Reads the next value as a UTCTime with tag UNIVERSAL 23.
+    ///   Reads the next value as a UTCTime with a specified tag.
     /// </summary>
     /// <param name="twoDigitYearMax">
     ///   The largest year to represent with this value.